Parsl/parsl/docs/userguide/workflows/concurrent.rst

 Use multiple types of resources within the same program by creating multiple :class:`~parsl.concurrent.ParslPoolExecutors`, each mapped to different types of Parsl workers (also called "executors").
-Start by starting DFK with a Parsl Config that includes :ref:`multiple executors <config-multiple>`.
+Start by loading a Parsl Config that includes :ref:`multiple executors <config-multiple>`.
-Then create separate executors with the same DFK but different lists of executors their tasks will use.
+Then create ``ParslPoolExecutor`` with different lists of "executors" that their tasks will use.

 .. code-block:: python